 The good news is that a core qualifying cost under the research and development incentives include salary and wage costs.
 So software companies that have large teams of qualified engineers and developers directly engaged in R&D work can find that their claims can mount up quite quickly.

-As a rule of thumb, the effective rate of cash tax savings under the SME R&D tax relief is 25% for a profitable company and 33% for a loss-making or pre-revenue company.
+As a rule of thumb, the effective rate of cash tax savings under the SME R&D tax relief is 25% (in corporation tax savings) for a profitable company and 33% for a loss-making or pre-revenue company (as tax credit rebates).

-So a software development company with a team of five engineers paid an average of £40,000 each could secure a cash tax saving of £25,000 for a profitable company and £33,000 for a loss making company (assuming that they are say 50% engaged in qualifying R&D).
+So an innovative software company with a team of say five engineers paid an average of £40,000 each in staff costs could secure a cash tax saving of £25,000 for a profitable company and £33,000 for a loss making company (assuming that they are say 50% engaged in qualifying R&D).
 This is before taking into account employer's NIC and pension contributions that would further boost the claim cash saving or refund.

-Whilst providing a welcomed cash injection for many startups and growing companies, the R&D tax credit benefits can be reaped year-on-year provided the culture of innovation is maintained and deployed within the company.
+Whilst providing a welcomed cash injection for many startups and growing companies, the R&D tax credit benefits can be reaped year-on-year provided the innovative work is maintained and actively deployed within the company.

 For those companies that fall outside the SME definition, there is a Large Company scheme relief known as the Research and Development Expenditure Credit ('RDEC') that can also benefit software technology companies.